(75): On the Proliferation of English Learning Centres in Kano

 @muhsin234

-If you can remember, at the noontime of computer centres in the state, many a time a student would obtain a certificate, a diploma or even an advanced diploma in the computer without knowing, or knowing very little on, how to use as simple as the Microsoft Word, Excel and other elementary computer applications.
+If you can remember, at the noontime of computer centres in the state, many a time a student would obtain a certificate, a diploma or even an advanced diploma in the computer without knowing or knowing very little on how to use as simple as the Microsoft Word, Excel and other elementary computer applications.
 The business was hijacked and stalled by quacks.
-They plunged and polluted it for their desire was just to make one thing: quick money.
-In no time, many people realised that they were indirectly primarily duped.
-They stopped their patronage.
-Nowadays, several people are self-taught computer literates.
-Computer Centre business is significantly dead and buried.

 K'wan Salwa (Quail's Egg) Business in Kano

 I have minimal knowledge of business, theoretically and practically.
-I however once owned a kiosk in our quarter.
-That too was not a success worth celebrating.
-But one thing I know for sure is: Kano people are often eager to populate a business as much as they ‘see’ or think that it's profitable without giving it much thought.
+I, however, once owned a kiosk in our quarter.
+That, too, was not a success worth celebrating.
+But one thing I know for sure is that Kano people are often eager to populate a business as much as they ‘see’ or think it's profitable without giving it much thought.
 There’s always a risk in any business, no doubt about that, but it is always good for one to carry out feasibility studies and weigh the risk involved.
 The risk is not always worth taking.

-In a nutshell, I am afraid to say that this is just it: like the quail's eggs, like computer centres, like English learning centres...until if you do not take it (i.e. the English learning centres) for a real pecuniary gain.
+In a nutshell, I am afraid to say that this is just it: like the quail's eggs, like computer centres, like English learning centres...until you do not take it (i.e. the English learning centres) for a real pecuniary gain.
 The value of knowledge surpasses using it for economic benefit.
-I believe that is why according to the Nigerian educational system, everyone could own a school, but every school must meet a certain standard, at least ideally, before it is allowed to operate.
+I believe that is why according to the Nigerian educational system, everyone could own a school.
+Still, every school must meet a certain standard, at least ideally, before it is allowed to operate.
 It must have qualified teachers, instructional materials and space, among other things.
-The same or similar guidelines ought to be enforced on the English learning centres in Kano and beyond as I was reliably told that the business is proliferating elsewhere too.
+The same or similar guidelines ought to be enforced on the English learning centres in Kano and beyond, as I was reliably told that the business is proliferating elsewhere too.

 Mine is not cheap nitpicking.
 It is a kind of “gyara kayan ka…” that is a word of caution to you, the centres' proprietors, to take good care of your places of business, which does not translate to asking you to share the goodies/profits with me.